Service Dogs and Emotional Support Dogs/animals are protected under the ADA, and Fair Housing Authority.

 Companion Animals/Pets: The person does not have a specific disability.
 Their dog/animal can be there simply to keep them from being alone.
 Even though there is an emotional benefit from this animal it is not covered under the Fair Housing Act.

 These animals can not be considered a danger to others.
 They can not be aggressive, or unruly.
-If they bark or otherwise disturb other tenants, are not housebroken, the person may qualify, but the animal does not.
+If they bark excessively or otherwise disturb other tenants, are not housebroken, the person may qualify, but the animal may not.

 Tenants are always responsible for any and all damages done, including by their dog.
 As a Landlord you have a right to protect your property from damage.